Symptoms of PTSD – Hyperarousal

 nervous system (fight

-) being constantly or very easily
+or flight response) being constantly or very easily

 activated.